JahangeerPasha/Atmos/README.md

-# Atmos — Real-Time Team Wellness & Analytics Platform
+# Queue: Real-Time Mentorship Queue System

 Atmos is a real-time team wellness monitoring and analytics platform designed to improve team engagement, morale, and performance.
 It features **anonymous pulse checks**, **live dashboards**, **sentiment analytics**, and a **real-time Kudos/Q&A engine**.